Tom-Dee/Tom-Dee.github.io/_pages/about.md

 August 7, 2021 — In ["The Pandemic Exodus: Kindergarten Enrollment Drops"](https://www.nytimes.com/2021/08/07/us/covid-kindergarten-enrollment.html), the New York Times discusses the insights from the Stanford School Enrollment Project and [our study](/files/w29156.pdf) on the impact of school-reopening policies.

-(The Pandemic Exodus: Kinderga

-The New York Times